 My biggest discretionary expense was eating out.
 I sometimes ate out twice a day, and this added up to hundreds each month.
 Taking a hard look at my spending motivated me to put a stop to that habit.
 I still eat occasionally, but I’m actually enjoying making meals with my husband now.
 Instead of $8-15 per meal, we are spending $2 per meal on delicious home cooked food.
 This change makes a big difference over time.
 Putting this $200 a month in our IRA or brokerage which makes an average of 7% return will give us an extra $31,185 over ten years!!
 Compounded over time, even small changes really add up.
 Ideally your savings rate should be above 30%, so you may have quite a bit of fat to trim.
 The higher your savings rate, the sooner you’ll be financially independent and able to retire early.

 4. Increase your savings rate and invest your savings in low cost index funds

 When your goal is financial independence and early retirement, your savings rate is key.
 And I’m talking 30-70%, not 10%.
 If your income is too low to make these savings rates feasible (like mine is!), pick up a side hustle.
 You might be able to double your income by pursuing a side hustle that you’re passionate about.

-Keep your emergency fund in an account that makes at least 1% (CIT Bank currently offers 1.35%!).
+Keep your emergency fund in an account that makes at least 1% (CIT Bank currently offers 1.55%!).
 Savings account rates don’t get much better than that, but to make that million you’ll need something with much a better return.
 One of the most effective ways build wealth is to invest in low fee index funds.
-I recommend using a platform like Ally or Betterment because they invest your money into index funds, and they automatically reallocate your accounts so that you never have to worry about it.
+I recommend using a platform like Ally.
+(Plus they offer a sweet $200 welcome bonus!)

 Where to keep your savings: